-At the CAPE-OPEN 2020 Annual Meeting, CO-LaN Management Board asked Dr Michel PONS, Chief Technology Officer of CO-LaN, to deliver his views (PDF, video) on what could be version 2.0 of the CAPE-OPEN standard after the presentation Dr Mark STIJNMAN gave on this topic at the CAPE-OPEN 2019 Annual Meeting.
+At the CAPE-OPEN 2020 Annual Meeting, CO-LaN Management Board asked Dr Michel PONS, Chief Technology Officer of CO-LaN, to deliver his views (access PDF here, access video here) on what could be version 2.0 of the CAPE-OPEN standard after the presentation Dr Mark STIJNMAN gave on this topic at the CAPE-OPEN 2019 Annual Meeting.

 Dr Michel PONS has been the Chief Technology Officer of CO-LaN since January 2005 after having been involved in the CAPE-OPEN, Global CAPE-OPEN and GCO Support projects funded by the EU, as representative first of ELF and then of TOTAL in these projects.
 His involvement in CAPE-OPEN goes even back to 1995 when several operating companies, including ELF, investigated jointly the possibility (OO-CAPE and OS-CAPE common projects) to create an interoperability standard for process simulation software.